What is included with the race entry fees?

 In the event that the event course is, in the opinion of the event organisers, unsafe (for example by reason of heavy rain, high winds, bushfires, ‘acts of god’), Rotary Club of Toowoomba South & Edge Club may, in their sole discretion, attempt to re-route the course, find an alternative shortened course or cancel the event.
 The organisers of Rotary Club of Toowoomba South & Edge Club also reserve the right to cancel the event for any other reason which may include but is not limited to terrorism or war.
 If the event is canceled, re-routed or shortened, no refund or transfer to another event will be made.
 Due to the scale of the event and travel commitments involved by competitors, it is not practical to re-schedule the event to any other weekend.
 We are not liable to the participant for any loss or damage in the event of poor weather before or during the event.

-Can I change the event that I am registered for?
+Can I change the category that I am registered for?

-es, you can change your current registered event.
+Yes, you can change your current registered category.
 Changes can be made by the close of 11:59pm, Friday 12th of April 2019.
-No changes to another event are permitted after 11:59pm, Friday 12th April 2019.
+No changes to another category are permitted after 11:59pm, Friday 12th April 2019.

-No refunds provided if the change of event is of less value than the original registered event.
+No refunds provided if the change of category is of less value than the original registered category.

 How do I collect my bib, t-shirt and free water bottle from?